iNavFlight/inav/docs/Settings.md

 ### nav_mc_vel_xy_dterm_attenuation

-Maximum D-term attenution percentage for horizontal velocity PID controller (Multirotor).
+Maximum D-term attenution percentage for horizontal multirotor velocity PID controller.
 It allows to smooth the PosHold CRUISE, WP and RTH when Multirotor is traveling at full speed.
 Dterm is not attenuated at low speeds, breaking and accelerating.

 | Default | Min | Max |
 | --- | --- | --- |